tobybellwood/lagoon/docs/using-lagoon-advanced/installing-lagoon-into-existing-kubernetes-cluster.md

 * Cert manager (for TLS) - We highly recommend using letsencrypt
 * RWO storage

-{% hint style="info" %}
+!!!
+Note "Note:"
 	We acknowledge that this is a lot of steps, and our roadmap for the immediate future includes reducing the number of steps in this process.&#x20;
-{% endhint %}

 ## **Install Lagoon Core**